e-kwsm/abinit/scripts/post_processing/ElectronPhononCoupling/Doc/README.rst

-This directory contains documentation for the users and the developpers (that is, anyone).
+This directory contains documentation for the users and the developers (that is, anyone).